SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

     }
     ```

-1. Update the React component type declaration and add a constructor, as shown in the following example.
+1. Update the React component type declaration and add a constructor, as shown in the following example:

     ```typescript
     export default class GraphConsumer extends React.Component<IGraphConsumerProps, IGraphConsumerState> {